Danko-Lab/tfTarget/README.md

 Usage
 ----------

-To use the tfTarget package, after installing tfTarget package, simply run "R --vanilla --slave --args ... < main.R" under the directory of main.R, with ... specifying arguments for tfTarget detailed as below.
+To use the tfTarget package, after installing tfTarget package, simply run "bash run_tfTarget.bsh ... " under the directory of bash run_tfTarget.bsh and main.R, with ... specifying arguments for tfTarget detailed as below.

 Required arguments: